 Is It Possible to Download Files Directly to Google Drive?

 Usually, online cloud drive storage users have to first download web page files to local storage, then upload these files to their cloud drives.
-Besides, if they want to move files between cloud services, they have to take local drive as transit, download the files from one cloud storage to computer first and then upload them to another cloud.
+Besides, if they want to move files between cloud services, they have to take a local drive as a transfer path: download the files from one cloud storage to a computer first and then upload them to another cloud.

-Then, is it possible to directly download to Google Drive?
+So, is it possible to directly download file to Google Drive from URL?
 Is there a way or an app which can do so?

 Download Directly to Google Drive with MultCloud

 Just as said above, a lot of cloud storage users wonder whether they can download files directly to Google Drive or not.
 Here, I would like to tell them the answer is "Yes".
-It is possible to download directly to cloud drive storages.
-However, they have to make use of a third party software to complete the task.
+It is possible to download directly to cloud drive storage, they have to make use of third-party software to complete the task.
 That is to say, Google Drive itself can’t download files directly to itself from websites or other clouds.

 This application is called MultCloud.
-It is a FREE web-based cloud transfer service which can not only help achieve remote upload to cloud from URL, but also can transfer files between cloud storage accounts without downloading and uploading.
+It is a FREE web-based multiple cloud storage manager which can not only help achieve remote upload to the cloud from URL but also can transfer files between cloud storage accounts without downloading and uploading.
 Below, you'll see what MultCloud can do for you.

 - Remote Upload and download to Google Drive from URL.

-- Manage multiple Google Drive and other clouds in one place.
+- Manage multiple Google Drive accounts and other clouds in one place.